Fault-Tolerant Neural Networks from Biological Error Correction Codes: Fault-tolerance against analog errors

-In the limit $\max_j \lambda_j \ll X$ for $X \ll \prod_{j=1}^M \lambda_j$, the phases are well-approximated as being drawn uniformly at random.
-This provides a sensitive encoding that changes significantly if the input is slightly perturbed.
-Since each codeword consists of a vector of phases with the period of each $\phi_j$ determined by $\lambda_j$, decoding corresponds to the constructive interference of summed phases to yield the correct decoded position (Fig.~\ref{fig:grid}b).
-This allows the encoder and decoder of a grid code to be implemented directly with a neural network, approximating maximum likelihood estimation over codewords.
+In the limit \(\max_j \lambda_j \ll X\) for \(X \ll \prod_{j=1}^M \lambda_j\), the codeword \(\boldsymbol{\phi}\) encoding a randomly sampled \(x_{k^*} \in \{ x_k \}\) is well-approximated as being drawn from a uniform distribution (\(\phi_j \sim \mathcal{U}(0, 1)\))~\cite{sreenivasan2011grid}.
+We visualize this fact in \cref{fig:grid}b by plotting the phases of an example grid code.
+This property provides a sensitive encoding that changes significantly if the input is slightly perturbed.
+Since each codeword consists of a vector of phases \(\{ \phi_j \}\) with the period of each \(\phi_j\) determined by \(\lambda_j\), decoding corresponds to the constructive interference of summed phases to yield the correct decoded position, as depicted in \cref{fig:grid}c.

-An ideal decoder $\dec{\boldsymbol{\phi}}$ would perform maximum likelihood estimation (MLE) to recover the most probable $x_{k_0}$ given a codeword $\boldsymbol\phi$.
-For ease of presentation, we modify the original biologically inspired neural decoder that approximates MLE~\cite{Sreenivasan2011} to a simpler but functionally equivalent form.
-Given phases $\boldsymbol\phi = \{\phi_j\}$, the true position $x_{k_0}$ is recovered by the MLE decoder
+An ideal decoder \(\dec{\boldsymbol{\phi}}\) would perform maximum likelihood estimation (MLE) to recover the most probable value \(x_{k^*}\) given a codeword \(\boldsymbol\phi\).
+For ease of presentation, we modify the original biologically inspired neural decoder that approximates MLE~\cite{sreenivasan2011grid} to a simpler but functionally equivalent form; this form will be more easily implemented by a neural network later in this work.
+Given phases \(\boldsymbol\phi = \{\phi_j\}\), we will recover the true position \(x_{k^*}\) by the MLE decoder

-which is implemented by a neural network.
-To estimate $\argmax_{x_k}$, we use a step activation function with a tuned threshold based on the number of moduli, replacing winner-take-all dynamics with a simpler localized activation function (see Supplementary Information Sec.~VII).
-At the end of a successful decoding, the output neuron at index $k_0$ will be one-hot encoded to have value 1 while all other output neurons will have value 0.
-However, noise will introduce imperfections: every neuron in the encoder and decoder is subjected to noise throughout every step of the error correction process, e.g., $\nenc{x_k} := \{e(x_k)/\lambda_j + \xi_j \bmod 1\}$ for normally distributed $\xi_j \sim \mathcal{N}(0, \sigma)$.

-We show fault tolerance for a neural network with Gaussian-distributed weights (see Supplementary Information Sec.~V) as well as a neural network with weights and activation functions chosen to implement Boolean gates (Supplementary Information Secs.~V, VI).
-A \emph{logical neuron} is formed by interleaving computations in the codespace with error correction to control the propagation of errors (Fig.~\ref{fig:logical}a).
-The application of the decoder error-corrects the noisy codeword $\tilde{\boldsymbol{\phi}}$, and the re-encoding completes the computation via the logical activation function.

-Here, unlike in the original grid code, the evaluation of $\argmax_{x_k}$ in the decoder may be evaluated over a set $\{x_k\}$ that corresponds to a larger space than spanned by $\enc{x_k}$; this active role in computation by the decoder allows computation to take place directly within the codespace via logical weights.
-Moreover, to remain protected against digital-like errors caused by synaptic failure, we will later place the entire grid code within the concatenated repetition code of~\citet{EvansPippenger}; consequently, computation never leaves the larger codespace despite the presence of grid decoder blocks.